Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Totally Ordered Monoids

 \section{Totally Ordered Monoids}

-\AP This section is devoted to compare \cref{main-theorem:thm} with previously existing results.
-In particular, we will try to understand the work of \cite{DRT10} in the language of finite monoids, where we will find connections that may be of interest to the community.
-Let us first re-introduce the notion of \kl{tree-model} that is used as a witness that a class of graphs has \kl{bounded clique-width}.
+\AP This section is devoted to comparing \cref{main-theorem:thm} with previously existing results.
+In particular, we will try to understand the work of Daligault, Rao, and Thomass\'e in the language of finite monoids, where we will find connections that may be of interest to the community.
+Let us first re-introduce the notion of \kl{tree-model} that was used as a witness that a class of graphs has \kl{bounded clique-width} in \cite{DRT10}.
 Instead of using the notion of \emph{relabel function}, which are endofunctions from a finite set $Q$ closed under composition, we directly work on an abstract finite monoid $M$.

 \begin{definition}[{\cite{DRT10}}] Let $M$ be a finite monoid.
 A \intro{tree model} is a tuple $\aTreeModel = (T, \leq, \mu, \lambda)$ where $T$ is a tree represented with the ancestor relation $\leq$, $\mu \colon V(T) \to M^2$ is a selection function, and $\lambda \colon E(T) \to M$ is a morphism that maps every edge (for the parent relation) to an element of a monoid $M$. \end{definition}